Verified AI summary ◀▼

 Configuring SSO for Amazon Connect

-This AWS guide describes how to configure Amazon Connect SSO with Okta as the identity provider.
+Refer to the AWS guide to configure Amazon Connect SSO with Okta as the identity provider.

-We recommend you use Service Control Policies (SCPs) to manage user and role permissions in Amazon Connect, protecting important resources, making your system more secure.
+Use Service Control Policies (SCPs) to manage user and role permissions in Amazon Connect, protecting important resources and making your system more secure.
+Refer to the Security best practices for Amazon Connect for more best practices.

-Below is an example SCP that can be used to prevent the deletion of the Amazon Connect instance and associated role:
+The following is an example SCP that you can use to prevent the deletion of the Amazon Connect instance and associated role.

 <pre><code class="language-json"> { "Version": "2012-10-17", "Statement": [ { "Sid": "AmazonConnectRoleDenyDeletion", "Effect": "Deny", "Action": [ "iam:DeleteRole" ], "Resource": [ "arn:aws:iam::*:role/***Amazon Connect user role***" ] }, { "Sid": "AmazonConnectInstanceDenyDeletion", "Effect": "Deny", "Action": [ "connect:DeleteInstance" ], "Resource": [ "***Amazon Connect instance ARN***" ] } ] } </pre></code>